DEFRA/defra-ai-sdlc/pages/feature-development/testing.md

 ### 3. Review and Improve Test Coverage

-- If there are opportunities for better test coverage, prompt the AICA with precise guidance and include the output from the test coverage report.
+- If there are opportunities for better test coverage, prompt the Coding Assistant with precise guidance and include the output from the test coverage report.
 - Address improvements on a feature-by-feature or file-by-file basis.
 - Avoid asking for improvements to the entire codebase coverage in a single prompt.